PierreIsCoding/sdiy/Spark/README.md

   - All burst envelopes will have their maximum travel.
   - The slope output is a straight line at its max value.
 - See for yourself what happens in between.

+Also notice that the fade-in looks actually a bit funny.
+Technically it's an inversed version of the fade-out with an offset.
+This gives the fade-in an high output outside the burst generation.
+You won't notice this for the burst envelopes, but if you use the slope output seperately you have to consider this.

 ## Trigger Mode
 You can set the trigger mode to three positions: